Glorified G

 "Glorified G" is a song by the American rock band Pearl Jam.
 The song is the fourth track on the band's second studio album, Vs. (1993).
-Although credited to all members of Pearl Jam, it features lyrics written by vocalist Eddie Vedder and music primarily written by guitarists Stone Gossard and Mike McCready.
+The song features lyrics written by vocalist Eddie Vedder and music written by the band's members.
 Despite the lack of a commercial single release, the song managed to reach number 39 on the Billboard Mainstream Rock Tracks chart.

 Origin and recording

 Bassist Jeff Ament plays upright bass on "Glorified G".
 Guitarist Stone Gossard on the song:

 "Glorified G" was one that went through a series of changes, and barely held together the whole time.
 We all knew there were melodies and riffs in it we liked.
 But even listening to the song right up to the mixing stage I was going, "Does this work at all?!"
 Here was Mike playing a very up, country guitar line while I'm playing this choppy down riff on the opposite end of the groove spectrum.
 Meanwhile, Jeff's got this totally other bass line going that's not really steady, and he's going off in a melodic direction, too.
 So there's not really anybody holding it down, and Dave's got to decide either to play it more the country way or play it the funky way.
 There was this precarious balance, and then suddenly the bridge comes in from out of the blue, which, if Eddie doesn't sing it just right, sounds sort of foreign.
 Finally, it never goes back to the chorus at the end, it turns into something else.

 Guitarist Mike McCready on the song:

 I wrote part of that one.
 I had this Gretsch Country Gentleman and I started jamming on this little thing in D (sings riff); the riff just came out of that.
 Stone came up with his weird part.
 There are all these strange, disjointed parts that kind of turned into a song.
 Stone's doing something weird, Jeff's doing something weird and offbeat, but for some reason it works, I really don't know why.